 So I wanted to challenge that a little bit but also, to be playful.
 We’re always looking… We have our theories of what God is, and I wanted to sort of look through the other end of the telescope from God’s point of view.

-At the beginning of the book, he creates time and space, and then goes on from there.
+At the beginning of the book, he creates time and space and then goes on from there.
 Time did not exist at the beginning.
-In fact, you can’t even use the word beginning because there was no time.
-But he’s all powerful but he’s limited, in a way, because he makes mistakes.
+You can’t even use the word beginning because there was no time.
+But he’s all-powerful, but he’s limited, in a way, because he makes mistakes.
 I described the creation in some detail, the creation of matter and energy and the way that the atoms and molecules were formed and planets and stars, and it all follows strict scientific knowledge.

 So it was a way to portray a possible marriage of science and religion that was completely consistent with the scientific point of view.
 It was a way to have fun with the aunt and uncle and the playful dialogue.
 It was also a way to slightly challenge traditional religious beliefs about the nature of God while still trying to be respectful of religious belief.
 So I attempted to do all of those things.

-They weren’t… There were many different planets and the book does not focus on Earth, but the intelligent life forms began to have ethical and moral dilemmas and there were some suffering.
-“Mr g” Mr g is a 2012 novel by Alan Lightman.
-Mr g features a fictional depiction of God as he forms Creation and tries to deal with his Aunt Penelope and Uncle Deva, who live in the Void.
-The book depicts God ("Mr g") as a being that is omnipotent but not omniscient, as the universe is created through "trial and error".
-Mr g is further bothered by his rival Belhor, who constantly challenges him to explain everything and to exempt humanity from rational laws.
-Learn more at Wikipedia was sad about that.
+They weren’t… There were many different planets, and the book does not focus on Earth, but intelligent life forms began to have ethical and moral dilemmas, and there was some suffering.
+“Mr g” was sad about that.
 He didn’t want to create creatures that were suffering.
 So I think that he would have considered that to have been a mistake.

-But then in order to prevent this suffering, he would have had to intervene, and he didn’t want to intervene for various reasons.
-So he was kind of stuck with his creation.
-But I think he would consider that to be his biggest mistake, that he didn’t really know how to correct it in a way that was satisfactory, so he was stuck [Laughs].
+But then to prevent this suffering, he would have had to intervene, and he didn’t want to intervene for various reasons.
+So he was stuck with his creation.
+But I think he would consider that to be his biggest mistake, that he didn’t know how to correct it satisfactorily, so he was stuck [Laughs].

 Yes.
 There was a devil figure.
 I think I called him Belhor or something like that.
 He did do some meddling.
-He was very mischievous and he was constantly having a sort of an intellectual duel with “Mr g” Mr g is a 2012 novel by Alan Lightman.
-Mr g features a fictional depiction of God as he forms Creation and tries to deal with his Aunt Penelope and Uncle Deva, who live in the Void.
-The book depicts God ("Mr g") as a being that is omnipotent but not omniscient, as the universe is created through "trial and error".
-Mr g is further bothered by his rival Belhor, who constantly challenges him to explain everything and to exempt humanity from rational laws.
-Learn more at Wikipedia >.
-The interesting thing about Belhor is that when God created time and space and the Universe, that Belhor was created as a side effect.
+He was very mischievous, and he was constantly having a sort of an intellectual duel with “”.
+The interesting thing about Belhor is that when God created time and space and the Universe, Belhor was created as a side effect.

 No, not scientific.
 That’s right.

-Yeah.
-You were responding to what I was saying and sort of interacting in real time.
+Yes.
+You were responding to what I was saying and interacting in real-time.

 Oh, good.
 Will it be a predictable future or not?
 [Laughs]